techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 The Walkie Talkie app is only available for Teams on Android and iOS.

-By following these troubleshooting steps, users can address common problems encountered while using the Microsoft Teams Walkie Talkie app and ensure a smoother communication experience.
+By following these troubleshooting steps, users can address common problems encountered while using the Microsoft Teams Walkie Talkie app and ensure a smoother communication experience.-->

 ## Known limitations

-We don't support channel navigation from the lock screen.
-You'll be able to hear transmissions across multiple channels that you're connected to with “Listen to Multiple Channels” mode turned on.
-You can only transmit to your primary selected channel while the phone is locked.

-· you can If you need to change channels you can do so by going to Walkie Talkie App in Teams,
+- Walkie Talkie doesn't support switching channels from the device lock screen.
+If users are using the **Listen to multiple channels** feature in Walkie Talkie, they can hear activity across all their selected channels.
+When the phone is locked, users can send transmissions only on their active channel.
+If a user needs to switch channels, they can do so within Walkie Talkie.

-Audio static
+- Audio static:
   - iOS devices: Walkie Talkie doesn't support noise cancellation or voice isolation.
-Users may hear some background noise during communications.
+Users might hear some background noise during communications.
-- Android devices: If the user's device supports noise cancellation, they can turn it on in Walkie Talkie settings.  can turn this on in Teams settings > Walkie Talkie.
+  - Android devices: If the user's device supports noise cancellation, they can turn it on in Walkie Talkie settings.

+## Related articles

 <!--
 ## Prepare your network